 Major operations outside the U.S. include sales, engineering and service support subsidiaries in Germany and China.
-During 2013, there were two customers, Data Copy Limited and Di-Tek that accounted for approximately 14% and 13% of our net sales, respectively.
-In 2012, there was one customer, Data Copy Limited that accounted for approximately 11% of our net sales.
+During 2014, one customer, Data Copy Limited, our distributor in China, accounted for approximately 12% of net sales.
+In 2013, there were two customers, Data Copy Limited and Di-Tek that accounted for approximately 14% and 13% of our net sales, respectively.